| Term |

 | ACMG (American College of Medical Genetics and Genomics) |

-The leading professional organization for the entire medical genetics team in the U.S., providing standards, guidelines, education, and advocacy to improve patient care and advance the field of medical genetics and genomics, making it crucial for standardizing testing, interpreting variants, defining genes, and shaping policy for genetic diseases. |
+The leading professional organization for medical genetics teams in the U.S., providing standards, guidelines, education, and advocacy to improve patient care and advance the field of medical genetics and genomics. |